-Douglas Jacoby, Washington DC
+Douglas Jacoby, Washington DC (1993)

-(with Russ Ewell San Francisco)
+(recommended by Russ Ewell, San Francisco)

-Below is an exposé of twisted racist reasoning to help us deal with rationalized ugliness wherever it rears its head.
+Below is an exposé of twisted racist reasoning to help us deal with rationalized ugliness—wherever it rears its head.

 I. CURSE OF HAM

 The "curse of Ham" is probably the most common racist argument made from the Bible.
-Slave holders and some missionaries taught that Shem" Ham & Japheth represent the races of Whites Blacks & Asians.
-The reasoning presumes that Jesus was white though this is incredible since people in the Near East aren't white!
-Ham was black so it is claimed.
+Slaveholders and some missionaries taught that Shem, Ham & Japheth represent the races of Whites, Blacks & Asians.
+The reasoning presumes that Jesus was white, though this is incredible, since people in the Near East aren't white!
+Ham was black, so it is claimed.
 Gen 9.18 says he was the ancestor of the Canaanites whom God said to annihilate.
-This obviously leads to genocide slavery and outright exploitation.
+This obviously leads to genocide, slavery and outright exploitation.

 Ham had four sons mentioned in the Bible: